dmbarbour/wikilon/docs/CommandLine.md

         \[a,b,c]        desugars to
         \[a \[b \[c] yield] yield]

 Effectively, we can view a comma as a yield operator.
-The block exits early, but we also gain access to the remainder of the sequence, the continuation.
-An external interpreter may study the output, perform external effects or inject data, and continue.
-The details are left to user definitions of yield, the interpreter, and the program environment.
+The block exits at the comma, but first adds the remainder of the block to the program environment.
 See [CommandSequences](CommandSequences.md) for more details.

 ### Claw Attributes

 An attribute is an annotation *about* nearby code.
-Essentially, it's a comment, though not necessarily for a human.
+Essentially, it's a comment, though not generally intended for a human.
 Examples of this sort of thing: todos, deprecations, licensing, authoring, quotas, categories, keywords, enabling or disabling full-text search, recommendations for viewing and rendering code, extra typechecker options, guides for indexing, guides for robotic maintenance.

-Because they have no meaning within our code, we wrap attributes into a block, then throw it away, e.g. `[{&deprecated}]%`.
-For expressing attributes in Claw code, I will to use parentheses:
+For attributes in Claw code, I will to use parentheses:

         (license:BSD3 author:dmbarbour category:math)       desugars to
         [{&license:BSD3}{&author:dmbarbour}{&category:math}]%

-The annotations in this context are presented as words.
-Commas, within an attributes list, are ignored as whitespace.

-*Aside:* We don't optimize presentation of annotations in normal code because they are easily abstracted behind words.
-So we just escape those normally.
-This is not the case for attributes, which are not abstracted.
+In general, the structure and location of an attribute may be relevant to its external meaning.
+However, attributes have no runtime behavior, so we'll quickly drop the block containing them.
+Any simplifier of ABC code will trivially eliminate this block.

+*Aside:* Claw makes no attempt to optimize normal use of annotations, where the expectation is to simply define a word for each annotation.
+Attributes are a special case.

 ### Claw Namespaces